garv5014/MaidService/TelemetryFinalDocs/SettingUpApiVersioning.md

     }
     ```

+## Create API Interface & Class
+Navigate to your main project.
+1. Right-click on the project in **Solution Explorer** and select **Add --> New Item...**
+2. Select the Interface template and name it.
+Then select **Add**.
+3. Repeat Steps 1 & 2, but select the class template this time.

 ## Create HTTP Clients
 Inside of the *program.cs* file for the main project of your solution (**NOT** your API project), you will enter this code towards the top of the file.
 Our project is a .NET Maui project so ours will be named *MauiProgram.cs* instead.